 Anastasia Aldelina Lijadi joined IIASA in September 2017 as Research Scholar with the World Population (POP) Program.
-She is part of the team working under a 2017 ERC grant to make an unconventional cross-disciplinary contribution to advancing the discussion around and search for broadly acceptable and empirically measurable quantitative indicators of socioeconomic progress and long-term human well-being that can serve as criteria for judging sustainable development.
+She is part of the team working under a 2017 ERC grant to make unconventional cross-disciplinary contribution in developing new human well-being indicator.

-Dr. Lijadi completed her Doctor of Philosophy degree in Psychology at the University of Macau in 2015.
-Her PhD dissertation won the 2015 ATLAS.ti Award for the best dissertation using qualitative methods at PhD level from the International Institute of Qualitative Method, University of Alberta.
-In her dissertation, she developed and implemented an online asynchronized focus group discussion using social media for hard-to-reach participants, and employed the Collage Life-story Elicitation Technique for semi-structured interviewing of children as young as seven years old.
+Anastasia completed her PhD in Psychology at the University of Macau in 2015.
+Her PhD dissertation won the 2015 Atlas TI Award for the best dissertation using qualitative methods at PhD level from the International Institute of Qualitative Method, University of Alberta.
+She received her master degree in Counseling and Psychoteraphy from University of Saint Joseph, Macau in 2010.

 - Qualitative Research